MrLogiousBanana/Desktops_needs_a_Rething/README.md

 - **notifications:** optional and usually limited;
 - **autostart/services:** forbidden by default (if present at all—it’s an exception).

-Important principle: if the user **explicitly closes** a secondary application, it should not linger in the background as a “tail.”
+Important principle: if the user **explicitly closes** a secondary application, it should not linger in the background as a “tail.”<br><br>

 ### 🧾Chapter 3 recap